a-flyleaf/omori/_meta/2023-06-28_is-this-a-meta.md

 So, yeah, don't need to keep this file either, but some other tidbits of note while I'm here:

 - Wow, flavor text for Kel's Pet&nbsp;Rock is "Kel's best friend."
-Hector is rock is dog is Rock(TM)-rock but *my guy really doesn't* (didn't, I guess) *have a "best" friend anymore, huh.*
+Hector is rock is dog is Rock(TM)<!--the uppercase letters are intentional here-->-rock but *my guy really doesn't* (didn't, I guess) *have a "best" friend anymore, huh.*
+	- addendum: Right, right, also bears remembering that flavor text is also filtered through Sunny.
+Granted, Kel strikes me as a "has many friends but none(/few) are *close*" kind of guy, but it seems Sunny also thinks Kel has no BFFs left but his rock toy.
+Kind of self-deprecating in that way, on Sunny's part; if he asked, I'd imagine Kel would call him a BFF again in a heartbeat.
 - This would've surprised me if I hadn't already seen someone talking about it (somehow did not notice during playthrough, or if I *did* then it didn't stick to memory) but Aubrey already having a charm, the Pinwheel, is a nice touch!
 Reportedly it also isn't there after she leaves it at the stump.
 Don't feel like replaying the scene to check that, but I really need to dig into the pinwheel symbolism some time....\*
 - Sunny's "weapon" is Hands, "This is all you have." (sounds mildly pathetic/disappointed; yeah, the knife sure has more "cool" factor (but at what cost)...); Hero's is *Fist,* "Gets the job done."
 They Are The Same Fucking Thing and Sunny is *still* compelled to hold Hero's in higher regard.